hariVemulapalli/ai-interview-coach-v2/README.md

 - **Styling**: Custom CSS with modern design principles
 - **Source Code Management**: GitHub for source code hosting and CI/CD process

+⚠️ **Note**: This app is hosted on Render’s free tier and may take a few seconds to load after inactivity due to cold starts.

 ## 📦 Setup Instructions

 ### Prerequisites